Ruggles station: Second phase

 A second phase of the project is under construction.
 The Columbus Avenue entrance will be made accessible, with a covered ramp to the concourse and an improved pathway to the lower busway.
 A new footbridge will be constructed between the lower busway and the commuter rail island platform; the northeast portion of that platform will be restored (as had been planned in the first phase).
 A new ramp will connect the Orange Line platform to the northeast side of the concourse, with a new set of faregates added there, and the exit-only stairs from the platform will be rebuilt.
 Design reached 100% in August 2022; due to inflation and other factors, projected construction costs were $25 million higher than planned.
 Revised designs were completed in 2023.
 An additional Orange Line elevator will be designed but not constructed during this phase.

 Phase II was put out to bid in September 2024 with an estimated cost of $80 million.
 The MBTA awarded a $92 million construction contract in February 2025.
 Notice to proceed was given on March 20, 2025, with completion expected in 2028.
-As of August 2025, the MBTA plans to add fare gates to the commuter rail platforms in late 2025 and early 2026 as part of a separate project.
+The Columbus Avenue entrance closed for reconstruction on February 9, 2026.
+Fare gates for the commuter rail platforms, added as part of a separate project, were activated on August 3, 2026.
+As of August 2026, the MBTA plans to rebuild the deteriorated northern half of the commuter rail island platform through June 2027, at which that point work will shift over to the southern end of the platform and continue through December 2027.